Hirsw0w/GTA-V-MP-Map-Convertor/README.md

-# GTA V MP Map Converter
+# GT-MP Map Converter

 Map Convertor to be used with Guadmaz Map Editor.
-Convert Guadmaz code map to GTA MP API on c# and XML .map file template.
+Convert Guadmaz code map to GT-MP API on C# and XML .map file template.
 This Map Convertor allow you to easy change the C# code with the Change Settings option.
 You can change the function name, dimension, create array of the Objects/Vehicles/Peds/Pickups and Markers and more!